Medical Education

 • Head and Neck Tumor Board for multi-disciplinary management of head and neck patients with Pathology, Neuroradiology, Radiation and Medical Oncology, Oral Maxillofacial surgery, Head and Neck surgical oncology and Speech and Language Pathology.
 At this meeting we also have a weekly poignant journal article presented by the various subspecialties in attendance.

-• Presentations led by residents, faculty, visiting faculty, and joint conferences with Neurosurgery/Neuroradiology/Plastics Surgery
+• Presentations led by residents, faculty, visiting faculty, and joint conferences with Neurosurgery/Neuroradiology/Plastic Surgery

-• Morbidity and Mortality monthly meeting, Quality Improvement meeting, Journal Club, Resident Wellness lectures and activities
+• Morbidity and Mortality monthly meeting, Quality Improvement meeting, Journal Club, Resident Wellness lectures and activities, Visiting lecture series

 • Mock oral board exam style teaching of interesting patient cases – hosted by rotating faculty

-Basic Introductory Course (BIC): During July, junior residents participate in daily introductory lectures highlighting important topic areas in Otolaryngology.
-Lecture topics and hands-on experiences range from head and neck radiology, audiology, care of tracheostomies, epistaxis management, etc.
+Basic Introductory Course (BIC): During the months of July and August, our PGY 1 and PGY 2 residents participate in daily introductory lectures highlighting important topic areas in Otolaryngology.
+Lectures and hands-on experiences cover a wide range of topics including head and neck radiology and cancer staging, audiology, care of tracheostomies, epistaxis management, mandible plating courses etc.

 Other educational resources provided for all residents include: